eoabong/eoabong.github.io/README.md

 * Download the file
 * Set it up in a web server
 * access the URL via website
+* Alternatively you can access the website via github link (https://eoabong.github.io)

 ## Known Bugs
 No known bugs